SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Tags.md

-# Character tags
+# Tags

-Character cards can be assigned zero or more tags.
-They are useful to organize quickly growing character collections by themes, quality, provenance or whatever you like.
+Character cards and groups can be assigned zero or more tags.
+They are useful to organize quickly growing collections by themes, quality, provenance or whatever you like.

 ## Tagging

-There are two ways to add or remove tags to a character card:
+There are several ways to add or remove tags to a character card:

+- Import embedded tags during the import.
+This requires
-- In the Character Management panel, click into a card.
+- Open a card from the Character Management panel.
 From there you will be able to assign tags to a character card.
 - Mass tagging

-To do mass tagging, click the "Bulk edit characters" button (pencil icon), select the cards you want to tag, right click on any of them, then click "tag" in the contextual menu.
+To do mass tagging, click the "Bulk edit characters" button (pencil icon), select the cards you want to tag, right click on any of them, then click "Tag" in the contextual menu.

+!!! info Note
+Please note that groups cannot be tagged like this.
+!!!

 From this screen you will be able to:
 - add or remove tags using the combo box